Skip to content

 As a result, the 100,000-part quote will have a much lower PPP than the 1,000-part quote.

-Converters often calculate the price per part on a scale of thousands, meaning they might give you the price per thousand parts rather than the exact unit price.
+Finally, converters often calculate the price per part on a scale of thousands, meaning they might give you the price per thousand parts (M) rather than the exact unit price.

 The packaging style of your part affects the calculation of your quote based on the number of components per bag or kit.
 Bags might have thousands of parts per bag, and a kit has multiple parts, with up to hundreds of each part per kit.